House Cuts Face Hurdle In Senate

 WERTHEIMER: That got a mixed reception.
 In the wee small hours of this morning, the House passed the controversial $60 billion slash on the current budget, as the speaker promised they would.

-Representative JOHN BOEHNER (Republican, Ohio; Speaker of the House): Read my lips: we're going to cut spending.
+JOHN BOEHNER: Read my lips: we're going to cut spending.

 WERTHEIMER: Seven months basically.

 GUINEAS: Yeah.
 And so we're talking about big cuts compared to what we're used to doing in this very small area of the budget as well.
 It's just about 12 percent of the budget we're focused on when really the biggest parts of the problem are in the rest of the budget - mandatory spending or entitlements - that nobody's talking about.